AppleCraft-Net/MCRealTime/README.md

 You do not have to do much to get the plugin working.
 Just put the plugin in the normal plugins folder.
 This also applies to the users who use BungeeCord!

-Now you have to change the game rule in all worlds that you own (for the BungeeCord users also the subserver), so that the time in

-Minecraft no longer moved independently, but only controlled by the plugin.
-Simply use the following command:

-"/gamerule doDaylightCycle false".

 Here are maybe important commands:

-"/info" - You will get news and status about this plugin.
+"/mcrealtime info" - You will get news and status about this plugin.

-"/contact" - You will get information about my contact details, if you have a problem or if you will send a feedback for my plugin.
+"/mcrealtime contact" - You will get information about my contact details, if you have a problem or if you will send a feedback for my plugin.

-"/deactivatetime" - You will deactivate the realtime and you will change to the minecraft time.

 Permission:

-"/info" - mcrealtime.info

-"/contact" - mcrealtime.contact

-"/deactivatetime" - mcrealtime.deactivate
+WITH mcrealtime.* YOU'LL GET ALL PERMISSIONS TO THIS PLUGIN

+"/mcrealtime info" - mcrealtime.use

+"/mcrealtime contact" - mcrealtime.use

 IMPORTANT: